Concave Utility Reinforcement Learning with Zero-Constraint Violations: Objective Regret Bound

 \begin{lemma} With probability at least $1- 1/t_e^6$, the Bellman error $B^{\pi_e, \Tilde{P}_e}(s,a)$ for state-action pair $s,a$ in epoch $e$ is upper bounded as

 \end{lemma} \begin{proof} Starting with the definition of Bellman error in Equation \eqref{eq:Bellman_error_definition}, we get

 where Equation \eqref{eq:rewards_known} comes from the assumption that the rewards are known to the agent.
 Equation \eqref{eq:interchange_limit_and_expectation} follows from the fact that the difference between value function at two states is bounded.
 Equation \eqref{eq:value_to_bias} comes from the definition of bias term \cite{puterman2014markov}.
 Equation \eqref{eq:reward_holders} follows from H\"{o}lder's inequality.
-In Equation \eqref{eq:bound_bias_and_l1_prob}.
+In Equation \eqref{eq:bound_bias_and_l1_prob}, $\|\Tilde{h}(\cdot)\|_\infty$ is the bias span of the MDP with transition probabilities $\Tilde{P}_e$ for policy $\pi_e$.
 Also, the $\ell_1$ norm of probability vector is bounded using Lemma \ref{lem:deviation_of_probability_estimates} for start time $t_e$ of epoch $e$. \end{proof}

 Additionally, note that the $\ell_1$ norm in Equation \eqref{eq:reward_holders} is bounded by $2$.
 Thus the Bellman error is loose upper bounded by $2\|\Tilde{h}(\cdot)\|_\infty$ for all state-action pairs.